 - PBS Kids Learning Media brings the world to the classroom by offering curated FREE, standards-aligned videos, interactives, lesson plans and more for teachers.
 PBS provides an overview of Martin Luther King Jr. Day on YouTube.

-- The National Association for the Education of Young Children, a professional organization that works to promote high-quality early learning for children birth through age 8, connects activities about social justice to young children’s own experiences.
+- The National Association for the Education of Young Children, a professional organization that promotes high-quality early learning for children from birth through age 8, connects social justice activities to young children’s own experiences.

-- Pre-K Pages, a website developed by Vanessa Levin, an early childhood teacher, consultant, and author, has gathered a collection of ideas that focus on King’s legacy.
+- Pre-K Pages, a website developed by Vanessa Levin, an early childhood teacher, consultant and author, has gathered a collection of ideas that focus on Dr. King’s legacy.

-- The National Education Association, with its 3 million members working in education from preschool to graduate school, has developed resources for K-5 students.
-The resources include lesson plans that can be easily adapted to work with younger children.
+- With its 3 million members working in education from preschool to graduate school, the National Education Association has developed resources for K-9 students.
+The resources include lesson plans that can be easily adapted for young children.